 Taxpayer Qualification for the Child Tax Credit

 Most taxpayers are eligible to receive the Child Tax Credit if they claim biological or adopted children as dependents.
 However, their income level must fall within a specific range detailed on the W-4.
-Eligible single taxpayers must make less than $200,000, while married taxpayers that file jointly must make less than $400,000.
+Eligible single taxpayers must make less than $200,000, while married taxpayers who file jointly must make less than $400,000.

 A taxpayer may receive additional tax credits by claiming qualifying grandchildren, siblings, nephews, nieces, and foster care children.
 To claim other family members, the taxpayer must have provided more than half of their financial support for the entire year.
 The family members must meet the dependency requirements.